The plain answer

 Information Sheet duty

-From 31 May 2026 every landlord must serve the Renters’ Rights Act Information Sheet at tenancy start and on renewal.
+From 31 May 2026 every landlord must serve the Renters’ Rights Act Information Sheet, a catch-up duty for existing tenancies, not only new lets.
 Most agents will fold this into the setup fee; verify it is not a separate £50–£100 charge.

 Our Renters’ Rights Act 2025 hub maps the statutory timeline in full, including which duties start before 1 May 2026 and which phase in later.